An odyssey across continents, ancestry, and self-discovery.

 What traces of Africa remain in descendants of the enslaved?
 Can severed ties be mended 400 years on, or are the barriers of language, culture, and ideology too great to overcome?

-The Jollof Journey is Décoste’s attempt to answer these questions as she journeys through five African nations revealed by her ancestry DNA.
+The Jollof Journey is Décoste’s attempt to answer these questions in a memoir that bridges borders and generations.

 I would tell my grandmother about this book, and the two of us would have a reading race on who would get it done first.
 Then, we would spend hours at dinner talking about the things we learned and how excited we were for you.
 What I am trying to say is this was an incredible, feel-good book.